For Families: Choosing a College

 There are lots of good questions to ask.
 Answering these will help to narrow down the colleges that will be a good fit.
 Students can use College Search on ThinkCollege.net to review their options, and can search by where a program is located, what kind of school it is (2-year, 4-year, or technical/trade), whether it is for students still in high school or out of high school, and whether or not you can live on campus.
 Once a student finds programs that they are interested in, there is much more detail on each one provided so that students can start to understand how they are alike and different.
 There is contact information for each program as well, so students and families can contact each one and ask questions more specific to their situation.

 If possible, you and your son or daughter should talk to people at the college that she/he is interested in attending.
-It is important to talk to are the program director, but also make arrangements, if you can, to talk with campus disability services, financial aid and academic support services.
-Take a campus tour that includes the cafeteria, library, gym, and student union or activities center to get a feel for the campus and to help determine if it is a good fit.
-Think College has created a resource to help students and parents conduct a college search by suggesting several questions they can ask of prospective programs.
+Think College has created a guide for conducting a college search that lists lots of suggested questions to ask of programs you are interested in.
+Take a campus tour if possible that includes the library, gym, and student union or activities center to get a feel for the campus and to help determine if it is a good fit.